gardener/machine-controller-manager-provider-gcp/docs/docs/provider-spec.md

 </td>
 <td>
 <em>
-*int64
+int64
 </em>
 </td>
 <td>
 <p>ProvisionedThroughput of disk to create.
 Only for hyperdisk-balanced or hyperdisk-throughput volumes, measured in MiB per second, that the disk can handle.
-The throughput must be specified within defined limits</p>
+The throughput must be specified within defined limits the value zero will be omitted from the request because GCP client will not write any &ldquo;empty&rdquo; values to the request</p>
 </td>
 </tr>
 </tbody>